dyc/beans/readme.md

 `make qemu`

-should spin up qemu with a bootloader menu. selecting `myos` will print our hello world.
+should spin up qemu with a bootloader menu. selecting `myos` will run our hello world.